-The Cal Poly Coronavirus Information Page is the central source of Cal Poly-relevant information about COVID-19 and is updated regularly.
+The Roadmap for a Healthy Campus website is the central source of Cal Poly-relevant information about COVID-19 and is updated regularly.

 Syllabus Statement Template

-As the University continues to respond to the COVID-19 pandemic, the following syllabus sections are designed to help provide guidance to students about their responsibilities when on campus and while interacting with instructors and classmates.
+As the University continues to respond to COVID-19, the following syllabus sections are designed to help provide guidance to students about their responsibilities when on campus and while interacting with instructors and classmates.
 These sections reflect current policy and practices.
-There is no requirement to include this information in your syllabus; faculty may incorporate sections as they deem appropriate.
+There is no requirement to include this information in a syllabus; faculty may incorporate sections as they deem appropriate.